willroberts/unreal-engine-math/README.md

 These notes serve as a refresher on linear algebra and 2D/3D math for game development, especially with Unreal Engine.

+Since the latest version of Unreal Engine's API documentation is missing content, documentation links use version `4.27`.

 ## Table of Contents

 - [Linear Algebra & Matrices](LinearAlgebra.md)